Power Driver (Impact wrench)

 NOTE

-- A ratchet wrench handle can be used to operate the binder
+- A ratchet wrench handle can be used to operate

-when an impact wrench is not available, workable or the battery
+the binder when an impact wrench is not available,

-is drained.
+workable or the battery is drained.

-- A speed wrench is a good backup tool for quick manual
+- A speed wrench is a good backup tool for quick

-closing or opening the binder..
+manual closing or opening the binder..

-- It is recommended that a spare backup universal joint and
+- It is recommended that a spare backup universal

 OPTIMAL DRIVER ASSEMBLEY